 There are several advantages of having a project statement of work for any project.
 It not only helps in getting funds from the investors.
 Also, helps the project team to understand how the project goals will be met and keep the project team on the same page.

-The project scope plan also defines the procedures on how the approval and verification of work will be processed.
+The project scope plan also defines the procedures for how the approval and verification of work will be processed.
 It clearly states the changed policy for processing changes during the project lifecycle.

-Detailed enlisted by the project scope plan helps all stakeholders to understand the project in depth.
+Detailed enlisted of the project scope plan helps all stakeholders understand the project in depth.
 It also defines a road map for the project managers in the management of project costs, activities, and schedules.

 It keeps the project stay on the track defined as per the project vision.